Child prostitution in West Africa: Ghana

 Ghana's established Criminal Offenses Act 1960 provides several protections for child victims of sexual exploitation.
-The act states that children under the age of 12 can not legally be held accountable for their actions, however, many of the offences set to protect children only apply when a child is below the age of 16.
+The act states that children under the age of 12 can not legally be held accountable for their actions; however, many of the offences set to protect children only apply when a child is below the age of 16.
 This leaves victims of commercial sexual exploitation between the ages of 16 and 18 liable to being criminalized.

 Liberia

-In Liberia, the trafficking of children, meaning anyone below the age of 18, for the purpose of prostitution can be charged with up to 20 years of imprisonment.
+In Liberia, the trafficking of children below the age of 18 for the purpose of prostitution can be charged with up to 20 years of imprisonment.
 Liberian law states that a child who is the victim of sexual exploitation cannot be criminalized.
 Though Liberia has enacted an anti-trafficking law, its implementation has been limited due to frequent corruption and inadequate resources.